AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes

-Md Abu Bakr Siddique, Jiayi Wu, Ioannis Rekleitis, Md Jahidul Islam
+Md Abu Bakr Siddique, Jiayi Wu, Ioannis Rekleitis, and Md Jahidul Islam

 AquaFuse Overview